Algebraic structure underlying spherical, parabolic and prolate spheroidal bases of the nine-dimensional MICZ-Kepler problem: Separable coordinate systems and algebraic structure

-and compare it with the operator on the left-hand side of Equation \eqref{eqn:theta}.
-Then, taking the action of operator $\hat{\Lambda} ^2$ on the wave function Equation \eqref{eqn:psi-sphere} and considering Equations Equation \eqref{eqn:Dfunction} and Equations Equation \eqref{eqn:theta}, we can prove that the basis set Equation \eqref{eqn:psi-sphere} satisfies the equation
+and compare it with the operator on the left-hand side of \Eref{eqn:theta}.
+Then, taking the action of operator $\hat{\Lambda} ^2$ on the wave function \Eref{eqn:psi-sphere} and considering \Eref{eqn:Dfunction} and \Eref{eqn:theta}, we can prove that the basis set \Eref{eqn:psi-sphere} satisfies the equation

 This equation indicates that the generalized angular momentum described by the operator $\hat{\Lambda}^2$ is conserved under the spherical basis set of the wavefunctions.
 This circumstance is consistent with the fact that the operator $\hat{\Lambda}^2$ can be chosen as the last member $\hat{D}_9^2$ of our nonuplet of integrals, as shown in Section \ref{sec:2}.
 Therefore, we can say that the operator $\hat{\Lambda}^2$ is related to the separation of variables in spherical coordinates.
-Moreover, Equation \eqref{eqn:sphere-define} with the eigenvalue $\lambda (\lambda + 7)$, where $\lambda$ is a non-negative integer, is consistent with the fact that $\hat{\Lambda} ^2$ is the second-order Casimir operator of $SO(9)$ algebra.
+Moreover, \Eref{eqn:sphere-define} with the eigenvalue $\lambda (\lambda + 7)$, where $\lambda$ is a non-negative integer, is consistent with the fact that $\hat{\Lambda} ^2$ is the second-order Casimir operator of $SO(9)$ algebra.